ktomk/pipelines/doc/PIPELINES-CACHES.md

-As kept containers are with all the changes to the file-system, this effectively caches all build dependencies on the fly out of the box w/o specifying/defining caches first.
+As kept containers are with all the changes to the file-system, this effectively caches all build dependencies on the fly w/o specifying/defining caches first.

-As artifacts are copied back into the project directory (at least at a successful last step) making use of artifacts also add some options.
+As artifacts are copied back into the project directory (at least at a successful last step) making use of artifacts also adds some options.

 ## References